ShreyaPagaria/PPDE-Group-Project/README.md

 # PPDE-Group-Project
-This repository contains files and images regarding the course project of Process Plant Design and Economics on the topic "Methanol Synthesis from syngas"
+This repository contains files and images regarding the course project of Process Plant Design and Economics on the topic "Methanol Synthesis from syngas" with the group members: Karan Thakur and Manish Chouhan.